-- Making sure that the buses’ exits and entryways are safe, including making them clear of obstructions, providing adequate lighting, and securing handrails.
+- Buses’ exits and entryways are safe, including making them clear of obstructions, providing adequate lighting, and securing handrails.

-- Making sure that the bus is well maintained, including the engines, breaks, and motors.
+- The bus is well maintained, including the engines, breaks, and motors.

 When a bus driver or bus company violates this duty of care, they could be found responsible for failing to keep their passengers safe.
 However, because of the potential number of parties involved in a South Carolina bus accident, it can be complicated to show negligence and hold the liable party at fault for the accident.
 That is why you need to promptly contact an attorney, like those at the Hughey Law Firm, following your bus crash.

-Our bus accident attorneys can quickly get to work obtaining evidence that could prove you were owed a duty of care, that the liable party breached this duty, and as a result, caused you to endure numerous injuries and harm.
+Our South Carolina bus accident lawyers can quickly get to work obtaining evidence that could prove you were owed a duty of care, that the liable party breached this duty, and as a result, caused you to endure numerous injuries and harm.

 Types of Damages Available Following a South Carolina Bus Accident

 No amount of compensation can truly take away all the pain and suffering a bus accident victim has to endure following their accident.
 However, monetary damages could help ease some of the financial burdens involved with these horrific crashes.
 In South Carolina, you may be entitled to certain damages following a bus accident, including economic, non-economic, and punitive damages.

 Economic damages are the verifiable losses that a victim endures because of the accident.

 - Medical expenses including past, current, and future bills.

 - Lost wages including past, current, and future lost wages.